SystemsApproach/ops/provision.rst

 plan, based on what has changed since the previous plan it executed.
 In the second stage, Terraform carries out the sequence of tasks required to bring the underlying infrastructure "up to spec" with the latest definition.
-(Note that our job here is the write these specification files, and check them into the Config Repo.
-Terraform gets invoked as part of the CI/CD pipeline described in Chapter 4.)
+Note that our job, for now, is the write these specification files, and check them into the Config Repo.
+Terraform gets invoked as part of the CI/CD pipeline described in Chapter 4.

 Now to the specific files.
 At the top-most level, the operator defines the set of *providers* they plan to incorporate into their